Akali27/Linux_Response_Tool/README.md

 "In case of emergency insert the USB"

-This is a Bash tool that's created for quick use during incident response to a breached network or a compromised Linux Ubuntu system.
+This is a Bash tool that's created for quick use during incident response to a Linux Ubuntu system.
 It will collect useful volatile and non-volatile data before you shut down the infected device.

 You have to save the whole directory Linux_Response_Tool on a USB drive and run the app from it.
 This app runs on Ubuntu systems and has been tested on Ubuntu 22.10